Do Fitbits Work Without A Phone? Your Guide to Hands-Free Fitness

 Models that need more phone support:

 Your newer Fitbit models handle independence much better than older ones.
-They have more storage space, better sensors, and longer battery life to keep tracking when you’re phone-free.
+They have better sensors and longer battery life to keep tracking when you’re phone-free.

 Syncing, Setup, and Getting Around Phone-Free Limitations